bikeshaving/crank/website/documents/index.md

   "I believe in you.",
   "You are great.",
   "Get back to work.",
   "A lifetime of 90 years is about 4,680 weeks.
-Think about that.", ];
+Most of us will live less than that.", ];

 function RandomInspirationalWords() {